ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 ) : Bitmap
 ```

-Loads a bitmap that is stored in the extension package with a path, that is relative to the packages root directory.
+Loads a bitmap that is stored in the extension package.
+The specified path must be relative to the packages root directory.

 **measure `BitmapMeasurements`**